 Hard Money Funding

-Hard money funding works on a simple premise — the value, or potential value of the fix and flip, is what a private money lender will provide to you for your investment.
+Hard money funding for flipping works on a simple premise — the value, or potential value of the fix and flip, is what a private money lender will provide to you for your investment.
 The qualification for this money loan comes solely from the property, not from you as the loanee, so your other assets, credit score, etc., do not matter as much as they do with a traditional bank loan.

 An important aspect of the fix and flip industry: a private money lender can get you funds quickly, so you can get moving on your fix and flip right away.
 With this type of funding, you will find that the interest rate is higher than what you would get from a traditional bank.
 However, the loan term is generally much shorter — six months to a few years versus a long mortgage period — so you will not be carrying the loan for nearly as long.